 About Mike Bezemek

 I’m a writer and photographer of four books, several blogs, and many articles for a variety of publications.
 I write a pair of paddling blogs, Regular Paddler, Remarkable Waters and soon Weekend Expeditions, for Canoe & Kayaking magazine.
 I write a bikepacking article series, Roving Rider, for Adventure Cyclist Magazine.
 A pair of guidebooks, Padding the John Wesley Powell Route (available October 1st 2018) and Paddling the Ozarks.
 A satirical review column about shitty beer, once called Bull on Tap, but which is currently seeking a new home.
-And the humorous literature companion book series, Twit Lit Classics®–which reimagines works of classic lit as Twitter feeds–for Skyhorse Publishing.
-The first two books, #Moby-Dick and #Frankenstein, will be available June 12th 2018.
+And the humorous literature companion book series, Twit Lit Classics®, which retells of classic lit in tweets for a 21st-century audience.
+The first two books, #Moby-Dick and #Frankenstein, are now available from Skyhorse Publishing.